pirocraft/challenging-timer/README.md

   Download the [latest release](https://github.com/pirocraft/challenging-timer/releases/latest) and install it manually using
   <kbd>Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Contribution

+Feel free to contribute to this plugin :
+- Suggesting new features that you are interested to use with an issue, or a PR with a cucumber .feature file
+- Pushing new features or fixes in PR

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].